Home

 Duncan Robertson married Hariette Ogilvy in September 1844 and they had 2 children:

-Unfortunately, Duncan's wife Hariette Robertson (nee Ogilvy) died on 23 April 1849.
+Duncan's wife Hariette Robertson (nee Ogilvy) died on 23 April 1849.

-Likely encouraged by a decision made by his uncle Archibald McMartin (Christian's brother) to migrate to Victoria, Australia, Colin and Christian Robertson's eldest son John Robertson (aged 22) decided to migrate to Australia.
-He (possibly with the McMartins) made his/their way down to London some time before November 1848.
-The McMartin family with John departed for Australia on the (relatively new, 635 ton ship) Frances Ridley on 9 November 1848, arriving at Port Philip (Melbourne) on 12 February 1849.
+Colin and Christian Robertson's eldest son John Robertson made his way down to London some time before November 1848.
+He departed for Australia, aged 22, on the (relatively new, 635 ton ship) Francis Ridley on 9 November 1848, arriving at Port Philip (Melbourne) on 12 February 1849.
+The shipping record lists John in the 'Single Males, not being members of families', as a 'wheelwright' from Drummvaitch, Perthshire.

 In the 1851 Census, the two children of Duncan Stewart Robertson, Julia Robertson (aged 5) and Donald Robertson (aged 3), were living at Balnaboch (home of the Ogilvy family) in Glenprosen, County of Angus with the sisters of their deceased mother Hariette, Dorothea Maria Ogilvy (c1826 - 1895, buried Cortachy Kirkyard), age 25, and Clementina Julia Ogilvy (c 1838 - 12 August 1847), age 23.
 Both were shown as daughters of Hon.
 Col. Donald Ogilvy, Landed Proprietor (himself being absent).
 Both were born at Kirriemuir, Forfarshire.
 Dorothea Ogilvy was an author.
 Clementina married Kenneth Bruce Stuart (c1855 - 12 August 1857 and is buried in St. Cuthbert’s Churchyard, Edinburgh although her place of burial is unverified.
 It is not known where Duncan Robertson was at this time as he does not appear in any census record.